One of the most-asked questions in the solar installation business is “how many panels do I need?” And the answer, as always, is “it depends.”

 Your best bet is to get a quote from one of our expert installer partners in your area.

 Determining your ideal solar system size

 The main variables that go into determining how many solar panels you need for your home are:

 Here’s why these variables matter: Many states and localities have rules that base the maximum allowed system size on 100% or 120% of your average annual usage.
 On top of that, some states don’t have net metering; that is, they don’t allow you to sell excess power back to the grid.

 The final variable is roof space, and it’s the easiest to calculate.
 If you have a nice, unshaded, south- or southwest-facing roof to work with, the only considerations are the size and efficiency of the solar panels size and the available square footage.

-Read on if you’d like to find out how many of those beautiful panels you can cram up there, or skip ahead to our handy calculator!
+Read on if you’d like to find out how many of those beautiful panels you can cram on your roof, or try our handy solar panel calculator!

 SW280 Mono Black

 So how many solar panels will fit on my roof?

 As you can see above, the average solar panel these days is about 3.25 feet by 5.4 feet (about 17.5 square feet) and puts out about 265 watts of electricity.
 That makes it simpler to see how many panels you can fit and how much electricity the system would be rated for, except for one thing: solar panel setback.